TL;DR

 Moreover, participating in local business forums and contributing to discussions can establish your authority and lead to backlinks.

 Remember, the quality and relevance of backlinks are crucial; they should come from reputable local sources that resonate with your business.
-This not only boosts your local SEO but also helps in building a robust and community-focused brand image.
+This not only boosts your local SEO but also helps build a robust, community-focused brand image.

 P.S.
 If you're not doing what I've mentioned in the first sentence of this paragraph, you should.
 And not just for the SEO benefits - it's gratifying also on a personal level.